Протеин: Полное руководство для спортсменов и любителей ЗОЖ

 4. Complex protein

 A complex protein combines several types of proteins, providing both fast and slow absorption.
-For example, a mixture of whey and casein protein.
+For example, a blend of whey and casein proteins.

 • Advantages: Versatility, suitable for use at any time of the day.